African Historiography and Approaches to History

 The second half of the course steeps itself in current historical practice – how should we study Africa’s past today?
 Considering important tools such as oral history and philosophical concepts such as pan-Africanism and post-colonialism, this part of the course forces students to think critically about how to tell robust and authentic African histories.

-- Discourses on African historiography from antiquity to the present day;
+- what Africans and others have written about African history from antiquity to the present day;

-Course Title: Short Course in African History: African Historiography and Approaches to History
+Course Title: African Historiography and Approaches to History

 Department: African History